Gas pipeline shutdown starts amid German suspicion of Russia

 On Sunday, Ukraine's energy and foreign ministries said the return of Nord Stream 1 turbines "is adjusting the sanctions regime to the whims of Russia."

+"This is what we need to prepare for now, this is what is being provoked now," Zelenskyy said.

+He added that Canada's decision to allow shipment of the repaired gas turbine would set a dangerous precedent that Russia will exploit "because every concession in such conditions is perceived by the Russian leadership as an incentive for further, stronger pressure."

 Germany and the rest of Europe are scrambling to fill gas storage in time for winter and reduce their dependence on Russian energy imports.
-Germany, which has Europe's biggest economy, has been getting about 35% of its gas to power industry and generate electricity from Russia.
+Germany, with Europe's biggest economy, has been receiving about 35% of its gas to power industry and generate electricity from Russia.

-Last month, Habeck activated the second phase of Germany's three-stage emergency plan for natural gas supplies, warning that Europe's biggest economy faced a "crisis" and storage targets for the winter were at risk.
+Last month, Habeck activated the second phase of Germany's three-stage emergency plan for natural gas supplies, warning that the country faced a "crisis" and that storage targets for the winter were at risk.

-The German government is preparing to approve a decree Wednesday that will give the green light for utility companies to fire up 10 dormant coal power plants and six that are oil-fueled to make up for possible further gas shortfalls.
-Another 11 coal-fired power plants due to be shut down in November will be allowed to keep operating.
+To make up for shortfalls, the German government is preparing to approve a decree Wednesday that will give the green light for utility companies to fire up 10 dormant coal-fired power plants and six that are oil-fueled.
+Another 11 coal-fired power plants scheduled to be shut down in November will be allowed to keep operating.

 French Economy and Finance Minister Bruno Le Maire said that a complete halt to Russian gas supplies is a "credible possibility."
-He said France has to get in "battle mode" this summer to prepare for winter when "we will have to make courageous choices" amid likely energy shortages.
+He said France has to get in "battle mode" this summer to prepare for winter when "we will have to make courageous choices" because of likely energy shortages.

 Separately, Italian energy company ENI said Gazprom was cutting its Monday gas delivery by about a third compared with the average in recent days.
 ENI said that Gazprom would provide 21 million cubic meters of gas, compared with an average of about 32 million cubic meters.